ietf-wg-vcon/draft-ietf-vcon-vcon-container/draft-ietf-vcon-vcon-container.md

 The contact_list may be used as a label for foreign key reference to the contact list that this party was on.

 * contact_list "String" (optional)

+### did

+If a Decentralized Identifier (DID) is known for the party, it can be included in the did parameter.

+* did: "String" (optional)

+The value of the did parameter MUST be a valid DID URI that enables verifiable, decentralized digital identity for the party.
+DIDs are designed to be decoupled from centralized registries and identity providers, allowing the controller of the DID to prove control without requiring permission from other parties.
+The DID can refer to any subject (person, organization, thing, etc.) as determined by the controller of the DID.

+### Attaching DID Documents

+An alternative approach to including DIDs in the Party Object is to add Attachment Objects containing the complete DID documents for each party.
+This approach provides more comprehensive identity information including cryptographic material, verification methods, and services that enable a DID controller to prove control.
+When using this approach:

+1. Create an Attachment Object for each party's DID document
+2. Set the mediatype to "application/did+json" (or appropriate mediatype)
+3. Include a reference to the party in the attachment's party parameter
+4. Consider adding a custom type/purpose indicator that this is a DID document

+The DID document approach provides richer identity information that can be used for verification beyond simple identification.

 ## Dialog Object